RaamPrashanth/SER-502-Spring-2018-Team29/README.md

 **Grammar Changes** <br>
 GRAMMAR IS STILL THE SAME. <br>
 We have made some structural changes to the grammar to make it compatible with ANTLR.
 However, the logic remains the same. <br>
-We have also added some functionalities like supporting function blocks, function call, return statements, write strings.
+We have also added some functionalities like supporting function blocks, function call, return statements, write strings to the grammar.